 It’s interesting to consider generic dog names because they’re a part of our language and culture that we take for granted.
 Yet the names Fido, Rover and Spot are there for us whenever we need to refer to a generic dog.
 Very useful indeed!

 This article was posted on Wednesday, April 22nd, 2015 at 7:46 pm and is filed under Countries & Cultures, England, English, Generic Dog Names, Italian, Italy, Languages, Latin, USA, Words & Phrases, YouTube.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply